-- Use Help a Reporter Out to volunteer as a source for things reporters are writing about.
+- Using Help a Reporter Out to volunteer as a source for things reporters are writing about.

-- Create a valuable resource other websites can link to in order to educate their audience.
+- Creating a valuable resource other websites can link to in order to educate their audience.

-- Write a press release announcing your new website or any company news.
+- Writing a press release announcing your new website or any company news.

-- Link to your website in your email and forum signatures.
+- Linking to your website in your email and forum signatures.